General Motors Logo

 General Motors Logo 1938-1964

 In 1938, the car manufacturer got a real logo.
 It was a vertical two-color rectangle that was divided into two parts.
 Above was the designation “GM” – an abbreviation for the full name of the enterprise.
 The letters were large, elegant, and serif.
 They were painted light gray in contrast to the black background.
-The lower zone, on the contrary, was light, and on it, in two lines, there was detailed decoding of the name – “General Motors.”
+On the contrary, the lower zone was light, and in two lines, there was detailed decoding of the name – “General Motors.”
 This inscription was made in a more modern font – smooth, bold, grotesque.

 1964 – 1967